-Greater Peoria is proud to be a melting pot in the heart of the Midwest, with a diverse range of organizations that spotlight our rich cultural roots.
-The Peoria Chinese Association and Indo-American Society of Peoria promote our Chinese and Indian heritage; the Peoria Hispanics group provides resources to the growing Latino community; and the Tri-County Urban League, Peoria NAACP and African American Hall of Fame celebrate Peoria’s deep African American roots.
+Greater Peoria is proud to be a melting pot in the heart of the Midwest, with a diverse range of organizations showcasing our rich blend of cultures.
+The Peoria Chinese Association and Indo-American Society of Peoria promote our Chinese and Indian heritage; the Peoria Hispanics group provides resources to the growing Hispanic community; and the Tri-County Urban League, Peoria NAACP and African American Hall of Fame celebrate Peoria’s strong African American roots.

-Since 1914, the Itoo Society has provided a cultural home for the region’s vast Lebanese community, while the German-American Central Society, St. Patrick Society of Peoria, Italian-American Society, Jewish Federation of Peoria, Filipino-American Society of Central Illinois and Seven Circles Heritage Center honor the heritage of our immigrant ancestors.
+The Itoo Society has provided a cultural home for the region’s vast Lebanese community since 1914, while the German-American Central Society, St. Patrick Society of Peoria, Italian-American Society, Jewish Federation of Peoria, Filipino-American Society of Central Illinois and Seven Circles Heritage Center honor the heritage of our immigrant ancestors.
 From India Fest to Oktoberfest, an array of cultural festivals brings their unique traditions to all area residents.

 Peoria is also proud of its four sister cities: Aitou, Lebanon; Benxi, China; Clonmel, Ireland; and Friedrichshafen, Germany—which boasts the longest-running youth exchange among sister cities anywhere in the country.